 The following responsibililities are reviewed with candidates through discussion with the Nominations Committee prior to nomination for Committee membership.

 The following financial controls policy was adapted by the Committee on August 11, 2011.
 It governs expenditures and audit practices.

-DRAFT - Guidelines for Functioning of Programming Subcommittees
+Guidelines for Subcommittees